Term vs. Permanent Life Insurance

 What’s the difference between term and permanent life?

 Like all life insurance policies, term insurance and permanent insurance were created to protect the financial well-being of your loved ones in case you pass away.
 What makes them different, however, comes down to a few basic factors: how long the coverage lasts, the features and benefits they offer, and how the premiums (your payments) are structured.
-Let’s take a look at how they compare.
+Let’s look at how they compare.

 How long does the protection last?